cmpx0sec/OverTheWire-CTF-s/Bandit/Level-02.md

 ## 📝 Steps Taken
 The file in the home directory has spaces in its name which means it must be handled diffrentley when using the **cat** command.

-## Solution:
+## 💡Solution:
 When a filename contains spaces, wrap the filename in quotation marks ("")

   Command:
    ```bash
    cat "spaces in the filename"
 ```
-Password is inside this file.
+The password is inside this file.

 ## 🔑 Password for Level 3:
 MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx